-In addition to photography and film, Charlie has worked on a number of art, curatorial, and design based collaborations and exhibitions.
+In addition to photography and film, Charles has worked on a number of art, curatorial, and design based collaborations and exhibitions.

 Bellevue Arts Museum“The New Frontier”

-Charlie was invited by the Bellevue Arts Museum to curate an exhibit exploring contemporary furniture design from the Pacific Northwest region of the United States.
-This survey of design at the dawn of the information economy looked at twenty-eight young designers working in Washington, Oregon, and British Columbia.
+Charles was invited by the Bellevue Arts Museum to curate an exhibit exploring contemporary furniture design from the Pacific Northwest region of the United States.
+This survey of design at the dawn of the information economy looked at physical items produced by twenty-eight young designers working in Washington, Oregon, and British Columbia.

 Frye Art MuseumMoment Magnitude

-Charlie was invited as an artist to participate in the exhibit Moment Magnitude at the the Frye Art Museum in Seattle.
+Charles was invited as an artist to participate in the exhibit Moment Magnitude at the the Frye Art Museum in Seattle.
 Building on previous work with his project “Object” Charlie reinvisioned the museum gift shop to become an active participant, blurring the lines between art and commerce, past and present.
-Site specific installations were mixed with an inventory of objects from local designers and one of a kind items and antiques that related to the museum’s founding collection (primarily works and intellectual thought from the Munich Succession and the Fin de Siecle).
+Site specific installations were mixed with an inventory of objects from local designers and one of a kind items and antiques that related to the museum’s founding collection (primarily works from the Munich Secession and the Fin de Siecle).

 Emily Counts large wall Jewelry Installation.